shinyquagsire23/monado/doc/targets.md

 - The runtime has a "stub" or "client proxy" implementation that delegates to the service over the IPC.
-- The service has a normal or complete instance implementation that actually provides access to devices, etc.
+- The service has a normal or complete instance implementation that actually provides hardware device interaction, etc.

 ![Out-of-process OpenXR runtime diagram](images/out-of-proc.drawio.svg)